-While Cervus is confident in the appropriateness of its tax-filing position and the expected tax consequences of the conversion transaction, there remains a possibility that, if the CRA elects to challenge Cervus tax filings and such challenge is successful, it will negatively affect the availability or quantum of the tax losses or other tax accounts of Cervus.
-If Cervus is ultimately successful in defending its position, such payments, plus applicable interest, will be refunded to Cervus.
+While Cervus is confident in the appropriateness of its tax-filing position and the expected tax consequences of the conversion transaction, there remains a possibility that, if the CRA elects to challenge Cervus' tax filings and such challenge is successful, it will negatively affect the availability or quantum of the tax losses or other tax accounts of Cervus.
+If Cervus is ultimately successful in defending its position, payments made to appeal the reassessments, plus applicable interest, will be refunded to Cervus.
 If the CRA is successful, Cervus will be required to pay the balance of the taxes claimed plus applicable interest.